redpanda-data/connect/docs/multipart.md

 per part.
 These parts are 'at-least-once', but if any part is unsuccessfully sent it will mean the whole set of parts will be resent as message delivery can only be guaranteed for the whole batch.
-We could potentially read those individual parts and use the `combine` processor to 'squash' them back into a multipart message, but such a system can be brittle.
+We could potentially read those individual parts and use the `batch` processor to 'squash' them back into a multipart message, but such a system can be brittle.

 Alternatively we can use the `archive` and `unarchive` processors, which squash